autistic-symposium/blockchains-security-toolkit/vulnerabilities/delegatecall/proxies.md

-## 🌶 notes on proxies
+## proxies

+### tl; dr

 <br>

-*There exists a special variant of a message call, named delegatecall which is identical to a message call apart from the fact that the code at the target address is executed in the context (i.e. at the address) of the calling contract and msg.sender and msg.value do not change their values.
+* here exists a special variant of a message call, named delegatecall which is identical to a message call apart from the fact that the code at the target address is executed in the context (i.e. at the address) of the calling contract and msg.sender and msg.value do not change their values.
 This means that a contract can dynamically load code from a different address at runtime.
-Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.*
+Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.

 <br>

+---

 ### proxy patterns